Top of the page

 Sometimes caregivers who harm a child will put the child to bed.
 They may hope that symptoms will get better with rest.
 By the time the child gets to a doctor, the child may need urgent care.
 In some cases, the child may be in a coma before a caregiver seeks help.

-Shaken baby syndrome can be hard to detect because often there aren't clear signs of abuse.
+Abusive head trauma can be hard to detect because often there aren't clear signs of abuse.
 Instead, a baby may have vague symptoms, such as vomiting or a poor appetite.
-At first these symptoms may seem related to an infection, such as influenza (flu) or a kidney infection.
-Sadly, shaken baby syndrome may not be discovered until repeated abuse or more severe harm occurs.
+At first these symptoms may seem related to an infection, such as the influenza (flu) or a kidney infection.
+Sadly, abusive head trauma may not be discovered until repeated abuse or more severe harm occurs.

 A doctor may also do tests to rule out other possible causes of the child's symptoms.
 For example, a lumbar puncture checks the spinal fluid for signs of meningitis.
 Blood tests may be done to check for internal injuries or to rule out other conditions, such as rare blood disorders.